Feeling Color: Aubrey Williams and Frank Bowling

 Courtesy the Estate of Aubrey Williams and October Gallery, London

-Frank Bowling OBE RA was elected to Britain’s Royal Academy in 2005 and was knighted by Queen Elizabeth II in 2008.
-He is a pivotal figure in British abstract painting, contributing to the canon for over six decades.
-Born in British Guiana, Bowling migrated to London in the 1950s to study art.
-Eventually, he moved to New York City, keeping art studios in both cities.
-In New York, he cultivated a community that included critic Clement Greenberg and like-minded artists such as Jack Whitten and Al Loving Jr. His work has been exhibited widely and is part of prestigious collections around the world.
+Bowling was elected to Britain’s Royal Academy in 2005, received an OBE in 2008, and was knighted in 2020.
+He is a pivotal figure in British abstract painting, contributing to the canon for over six decades and continuing to work in his studio on a daily basis.
+His work has been exhibited widely and is part of prestigious collections around the world.

 Aubrey Williams